hantsy/building-restful-apis-with-springmvc-gitbook/build-rest.md

 		<version>${lombok.version}</version>
 	</dependency>

-If there are several JAP(Java annotaition processor) exist in the project, such as JPA metadata generator, it is better to add Lombok processor to maven compiler plugin.
+If there are several JAP(Java annotation processor) exist in the project, such as JPA metadata generator, it is better to add Lombok processor to maven compiler plugin.

 For example.